iamdhakrey/Sudoko/README.md

 ## Architecture Benefits

-1. **Separation of Concerns**: Core logic, UI, and web interface are completely separate
+1. **Unified Codebase**: Core logic and WASM interface are in one crate, reducing duplication
+2. **Optional Features**: WASM support is feature-gated, keeping the core library lightweight
-2. **Reusability**: The core library can be used in any Rust project
+3. **Reusability**: The core library can be used in any Rust project with or without WASM
-3. **Web Ready**: WASM crate enables easy web integration
-4. **Simple UIs**: Both TUI and WASM use simple text rendering (no heavy dependencies)
+4. **Simple UIs**: TUI uses simple text rendering with no heavy dependencies
-5. **Public API**: Clean, well-defined public interfaces for all functionality
+5. **Clean API**: Well-defined public interfaces for all functionality

 ## Development Notes

 - All crates use only the public API from the core library, ensuring clean boundaries and maintainable code.
+- The core library uses feature flags to keep WASM dependencies optional.
 - The implementations avoid heavy dependencies, making them lightweight and easy to integrate into different environments.
-- See `ARCHITECTURE.md` for more technical details (if present).

 ## License